'Why Religion?' Asks 'How Hearts Can Heal' After Tragedy

 GROSS: Did you grow up a skeptic about religion?

 PAGELS: I didn't grow up a skeptic.
 The family was culturally Protestant.
-So sometimes, my mother took us to a Methodist Church, which seemed to me well-meaning and, basically, fairly boring - that particular church.
+So sometimes, my mother took us to a Methodist Church, which seemed to me well-meaning and, basically, fairly boring that particular church.
 And it didn't have an enormous impact.
-What I find now is that these traditions - these powerful, thousand-year-old traditions - multi thousands of years - are very deep, and they appeal to us very viscerally.
-And when they do, they are quite extraordinary.
-When I first experienced it like that, I thought that's astonishing and fell into it, but I didn't want to be simply captured by the emotional intensity of that experience because that can trap you into a particular, shall we say, ideology that I found too confining.

 GROSS: Well, you were born again at the age of 15 after some friends convinced you - you were living in Palo Alto, and some friends convinced you to go to San Francisco with them to hear Billy Graham as part of his crusade for Christ.
 What year do you think that was?